 Foundrax MD Alex Austin on the ‘slow revolution’ in Brinell testing that the company pioneered

-Foundrax has been in the hardness testing business for over 60 years (the booklet in the picture is from our company archive) and when we started the Brinell test was regarded in certain quarters as somewhat ‘rough-and-ready’; a tool for the machinist, certainly, but perhaps not for the professional engineer.
+Foundrax has been in the hardness testing business for over 60 years and when we started the Brinell test was regarded in certain quarters as somewhat ‘rough-and-ready’; a tool for the machinist, certainly, but perhaps not for the professional engineer.
 The main reason for this was the difficulty of measuring the diameter of indentations accurately with a microscope and ambient light.
 Where, exactly, does the profile of the indentation created by the sphere end and the ‘pile up’ of metal that’s been forced to the rim of the indentation begin?
 And, if you can see that on the hardest metals, it doesn’t necessarily mean you’ll be able to see it on soft ones.
 Sometimes you think you can see it but what you’re actually seeing isn’t the edge of the indentation at all.
 As anyone familiar with this subject knows, the metals behave differently, they look different and light appears to reflect off their surfaces differently, so the angle at which light falls onto the materials’ surfaces can change the apparent position of the edge of an indentation.
 Operator-dependent measurement is thus fraught with difficulties and, to complicate matters further, the workshop technician then has to take the diameter figure and read the hardness rating from a conversion table.

 Things started to improve about 40 years ago when Foundrax began a collaboration with Birmingham University.
 We developed a microscope, partnered by a dedicated computer, which could judge the edge points accurately and consistently and read the diameter in hundreds of positions within a split second.
 One of the earliest versions of this equipment is shown in the photo – vintage tech!